-In Illumio Core 21.4.0 and later releases, Enforcement Boundaries are displayed in Explorer draft mode.
+In Illumio Core 21.4.0 and later releases, Enforcement Boundaries are displayed in Explorer Draft and Reported views.
 In Explorer, when you view your traffic flows, you see a visual indication whether traffic is blocked by an Enforcement Boundary or allowed through an Enforcement Boundary.
-Viewing this information in Explorer draft mode is useful to determine where Enforcement Boundaries are in place and understand the impact of the boundaries before provisioning them.
+Viewing this information in Explorer is useful to determine where Enforcement Boundaries are in place and understand the impact of the boundaries before provisioning them.